 • an Academic Dean — Yves Bourgeois

-• the Disability Services Advisor — Matt Kalichuk
+• Disability Services Advisor — Alex Smith

 Three faculty, elected by the Senate, with representation from each faculty: